chuang95/Bluejay/README.md

 Arguments

 inputfile       CA125 pd file
-Day_limit	time range, this function will classify patient base on the CA125 history of these days + 21 (3 weeks) after surgery
+Day_limit       time period, this function will classify patient base on the CA125 history of these days + 21 (3 weeks) after surgery
 CA125_limit     CA125 upper limit when plotting
 CA125_bound     CA125 value lower bound, we will consider this patient temporary cured if her CA125 value lower than this number

 return a drug response label: non-determined, sensitive, resistant, CA125 decrease caused by surgery